Descriptive power and predictive limits of a discrete Hasimoto--DNLS model of protein backbone structure: Piecewise integrability and secondary structure

 This picture provides a geometric definition of secondary structure that is independent of hydrogen-bond criteria.
 An $\alpha$-helix is a contiguous segment where the DNLS integrability error $E[n]$ remains below a threshold; a non-helical region is one where $E[n]$ exceeds this threshold.
 The definition is purely kinematic: it depends only on the C$_\alpha$ coordinates and requires no energy function or force field.

 Helical segments exhibit the smallest dispersion-relation error among all secondary-structure types (Fig.~\ref{fig:dispersion}), but they are not the sole regions of approximate integrability.
 Short segments within $\beta$-strands or loops may also satisfy $r^{\pm}\approx 1$ locally, contributing to the imperfect separation in the ROC analysis (Fig.~\ref{fig:roc}).
-The gap between AUC $= 0.72$ and unity reflects both these local exceptions and the information carried by $V_{\text{im}}$ (torsion-angle signs) and nonlocal interactions (hydrogen bonds, tertiary contacts) that lie outside the scalar dispersion relation.
+The gap between AUC $= 0.72$ and unity reflects both these local exceptions and the information carried by $V_{\text{im}}$ (torsion-angle signs) and non-local interactions (hydrogen bonds, tertiary contacts) that lie outside the scalar dispersion relation.

-Two limitations of the dispersion relation as a structural probe should be noted.
+The dispersion relation has two limitations as a structural probe.
 First, Eq.~(\ref{eq:dispersion}) determines only $|\tau|$, not $\text{sign}(\tau)$.
 The torsion-sign ambiguity identified in Sec.~\ref{sec:barrier1} therefore persists even within integrable segments.
 Second, the dispersion relation provides no information about the spatial arrangement of secondary-structure elements relative to one another.
 It is a local diagnostic that characterizes individual residues but cannot address the global fold topology.
-These limitations reinforce the conclusion that the Hasimoto map is a geometric analysis tool rather than a predictive framework.
+These limitations reinforce the conclusion that the local, real-potential reduction is a geometric analysis tool rather than a predictive framework.